 In the model we are proposing, the national competent authorities would be tasked to evaluate requests made by a public sector body for access to B2G data based on public interest.
 This requires the introduction of a definition of public interest into the proposal that can serve as the basis for such evaluation.

-We acknowledge that there is no single definition of public interest, as different publics will have different ways to understand public interest or public good.
-This points to a general rule, that public interest definition should itself be subject to democratic, participatory deliberation and governance.
-There is no complete list of public interest purposes – at the same time some public interest uses are obvious, such as those for securing public health and education, for combatting the climate crisis or for ensuring strong and just public institutions.
+We acknowledge that there is no single definition of public interest, as different publics will have different ways of understanding public interest or public good.
+This points to a general rule, that the public interest definition should itself be subject to democratic, participatory deliberation and governance.
+There is no complete list of public interest purposes – at the same time, some public interest uses are obvious, such as those for securing public health and education, combatting the climate crisis, or ensuring strong and just public institutions.
 We propose to use the term in line both with multiple “data for good” proposals and with the European strategy for data.
 Nevertheless, we are assuming that this general concept will be translated into a more specific framework during the implementation of the Data Act.

 If requests to share data pass the public interest test carried out by the national competent authorities (meaning they meet the public interest definition, are proportionate and — where relevant — the data can be delivered in anonymized or pseudonymized form), the requested data will be provided to the European Public Data Commons.
 It would then make the data available to the public sector body that made the original request.